raindancers/raindancers-cdk/API.md

 - *Type:* string

-The Private ASN of the TransitGateway.
+The Arn of the Transfer Server.

 ---